-The collection of ERSTE Foundation Library has been developed since 2007 to support the research need of the Foundation’s staff and project partners, as well as the interested public in general.
-ERSTE Foundation Library presently holds about 10,000 items.
-The average growth of the collection is about 1,000 items per year.
-Besides purchases, the Library’s collection grows through private donations, book exchange, and from contributions by ERSTE Foundation community members.
+The ERSTE Foundation Library collection has been developed since 2007 to support the research requirements of the foundation’s staff and project partners, as well as the public in general.
+ERSTE Foundation Library presently holds about 11,000 items.
+The collection grows by an average of about 1,000 items per year through purchases, private donations, book exchange and contributions by ERSTE Foundation community members.

-The holdings of the Library cover a wide range of subjects, focusing on the development of open societies, on contemporary socio-economic and cultural changes, and on political conditions and situations in Central, Eastern and South Eastern Europe.
+The library holdings cover a wide range of subjects, focusing on the development of open societies, on contemporary socio-economic and cultural changes, and on political conditions and situations in Central, Eastern and South-Eastern Europe.

 – Contemporary art and media theory

 – Feminism, gender, and queer theory